 Both of the coal tax credits should be eliminated because they are no longer warranted to maintain competitiveness with other coal producing states or are no longer relevant.
 In addition, the coal tax credits generate net losses in economic activity such as jobs.
-The effectiveness of VCEDA should also be evaluated more comprehensively.
+The effectiveness of VCEDA should also be evaluated to determine if it should be discontinued, particularly if the coalfield tax credit-one of its major funding sources-is eliminated.